Information for workers from Australian Government agencies, services and programs visiting remote communities

 Is the remote travel essential and/or are there alternatives?

-Recommendation: postpone all non-essential travel to remote communities.
+Recommendation: Reconsider the need to undertake any non-essential travel to remote communities.

-Government workers should consider whether the remote visit is essential, whether the same objectives could be achieved via tele/videoconference, or whether the trip could be postponed.
-Consideration should also be given to the number of people required, only people essential to the trip should attend.
-The more people that enter the higher the chance of introduction of the disease.
+Government workers should consider if the remote visit is essential, if the same objectives could be achieved via tele/videoconference, or if the trip could be postponed.
+Consideration should also be given to the number of people required; only people essential to the trip should attend.
+The more people that enter a community the higher the chance of transmission of the disease.
 The minimum number for personal safety should attend.